-Favorite Bike and Boat tour to see the largest tulip fields in the Netherlands!
-Explore the open-air museum of the Zuiderzee, working windmills, Tulip Festival of Bloemendagen, a medieval castle and day exploring the beautiful Island Texel.
-We celebrate the famous holiday of Kingsday, cycle to glorious Alkmaar to visit their famous Cheese Market and enjoy tasty Dutch treats like Pannekoeken.
-Trip includes Keukenhof tickets so you can spend a day at the gardens.
+Favorite Bike and Boat tour to see the largest tulip fields in Holland!
+Explore the open-air museum of the Zuiderzee, working windmills, Tulip Festival of Bloemendagen, and day exploring the beautiful Island, Texel.
+Not to mention, we partake of the famous Alkmaar Cheese Market.

 It's just a short cycle along the dike today to quaint Edam, named after the famous cheese.Here we enjoy a short walk of this town from 1200.

 We leave the water and pedal inland to enjoy the vast Beemster Polder, an area drained between 1608 and 1612 for agricultural use.
 We stop to visit Kastanjehoeve, a working milk farm before heading into beautiful Hoorn.

 We'll take time to explore this typical Zuidersee town which now has a thriving marina and ornate period buildings from the Golden Age of East Indies trading.
 Friend and local guide, Lydia Tacx, takes us on a stroll of her town.

 We'll head first to Enkhuizen with its finely decorated Renaissance buildings and the 17th century houses and warehouses of the former Dutch East India Company.

 Here we enjoy the open-air Zuiderzee Museum.
 We will witness life as it was over a hundred years ago as we take a guided stroll through an authentic fishing village.
 From Enkhuizen we travel inland to Medemblik and partake of open-air Monday Market.

-This is also our day to explore the unique island of Texel.
-It takes a full day to enjoy its beaches, picturesque fishing villages and nature preserves.
-Suzie and Roger hope to share some of their favorite routes and secluded bike paths.
+The largest of protected Waddensee Islands, Texel takes a full day to enjoy its beaches, picturesque fishing villages and nature preserves.
+Guide, Tamara, will share some of her favorite routes and secluded bike paths.

 We'll return to Den Helder on the late evening ferry and savor a hearty dinner onboard Flora.